-With balmy weather for much of the year, the Veneto region and its capital city is primed for outdoor exploration and activities, whether on the water in Aman's private boat or in Venice's secret gardens, island villages and open-air piazzas.

-Boating Excursions

-Aman Venice can arrange personalised boating excursions on a variety of vessels, including the hotel's own sleek speedboat when available.
-Designed and built especially for Aman Venice, Aman is the hotel's elegant 1930's artdeco-style Venetian launch, inspired by an old photograph found in the apartment of the Count and Countess Arrivabene Valenti Gonzaga, the owners of the palazzo.
+Outdoor Adventures With balmy weather for much of the year, the Veneto region and its capital city is primed for outdoor exploration and activities, whether on the water in Aman's private boat or in Venice's secret gardens, island villages and open-air piazzas.
+Boating Excursions Aman Venice can arrange personalised boating excursions on a variety of vessels, including the hotel's own sleek speedboat when available.
+Designed and built especially for Aman Venice, Aman is the hotel's elegant 1930's art-deco-style Venetian launch, inspired by an old photograph found in the apartment of the Count and Countess Arrivabene Valenti Gonzaga, the owners of the palazzo.
 The boat has three cockpits - one for the Captain and two for guests' use.
 Longer and wider than the usual Venetian water taxis, it features original hardware and every modern comfort.
 Sound-proofed, air-conditioned and heated, the spacious cabin is furnished with sofas and armchairs.
 It also has a music system, fridge and hot towel cabinet.
 The stern of the boat opens to allow easy access for swimming.

-Island Hopping

-Enjoy a tailor-made excursion discovering the islands of Murano, Burano and Torcello.
+Island Hopping Enjoy a tailor-made excursion discovering the islands of Murano, Burano and Torcello.

 Murano has been a glassmaker's paradise since 1291, when glass production was transferred from Venice to the tiny island in order to prevent fire damages.
 Venice benefited from the sacking of Constantinople in 1204 by offering safe haven to many artisans including glassworkers.
 This happened again in 1453, and by the 16th century, Murano artisans were producing some of the finest, most colourful and decorative glasswork in Europe.
 Burano is the island of colours and lace, of fishermen and tradition.
 In the morning, enjoy a bustling fish market; in the late afternoon, sunset over the lagoon when water and sky creates a kaleidoscopic backdrop to the Venetian skyline.
 Enjoy an aperitivo and dine at Trattoria al Gatto Nero.
 Torcello was one of the first lagoon islands to be populated in 400 AD by those fleeing the mainland due to recurring invasions from the north.
 It is now one of the lagoon's most charming islands, crowned by the Basilica di Santa Maria Assunta, a church boasting beautiful mosaics.
 Dine at the famous family restaurant, Locanda Cipriani, among lovely gardens.

-Sites and Secrets

-Visit both well-known sites and the lagoon's best-kept secrets on this tailormade boat tour into the heart of the Venetian Lagoon.
+Sites and Secrets Helmed by the experienced hotel's captain - a local connoisseur, native of Venice - guests will embark in an unparalleled journey, visiting both well-known sites and the lagoon's best-kept secrets.
 Before exploring the remote islands that make up the lesser-visited half of this enchanting city, cruise first to the island of Murano, the centre of Italy's artisanal glass blowing industry since 1291.
 Murano is also home to two spectacular churches, the Basilica of Santa Maria e San Donato, and San Pietro Martire.
 Then head to La Certosa, a small island first settled in 1199, and later towards idyllic Sant'Erasmo for a picnic lunch amid its vineyards.

-Continue your journey to peaceful San Francesco del Deserto with its monastery surrounded by large cypress trees, then on to San Lazzaro degli Armeni.
-Originally a leper colony, this fascinating island is now home to a monastery that is a trove of Armenian cultural treasures including an incredible manuscript library and an eclectic museum.
-Guided by a Mekhitarist monk, discover the cloisters, refectory, library, museum and glittering church, while learning more about life as a monk on the island.
+Continue your journey to peaceful San Francesco del Deserto with its monastery surrounded by large cypress trees.
+Lagoon Aperitivo In the late afternoon, head west down the Grand Canal and wind through the smaller canals out to the Giudecca and into the lagoon.
+Take your aperitivo with a selection of delicious Venetian cichetti and enjoy the views of fishermen hauling in their nets as the sun begins to set behind distant islands.

-Lagoon Sunrise

-Leave before dawn and cruise down the Grand Canal and out into St Mark's basin, reaching the islands of the southern lagoon as the rising sun gilds the city a brilliant gold.

-La Giudecca and San Giorgio Maggiore

-This walking tour takes in two islands and includes a boat ride with a chilled bottle of Prosecco - ideal for toasting the Venetian skyline.
-First explore La Giudecca, renowned for its patrician mansions, gardens and relaxed ambience.
-Discover the magnificent Chiesa del Santissimo Redentore, as well as the charming boutiques that line the island's waterfront.
-As you return over the water, glass in hand, detour to the isle of San Giorgio Maggiore and climb its bell tower for mesmerising bird's eye views of the Venetian lagoon.
-The small island is also home to the Cini Foundation, a non-profit cultural institution that supports research and houses substantial collections from diverse fields including the visual arts, music, drama, literature and the history of the Venetian state.

-Lagoon Aperitivo